komed3/truck-financial-tracker/README.md

 Financial tracking application for SCS games (Euro Truck Simulator 2 and American Truck Simulator)

-The app allows you to track your in-game finances, including income, assets and loans.
+The app allows you to track your in-game finances, including cash balance, assets and loans.
 A simple web interface guides you and modals help you add new entries.

+A guided setup process helps you create your first profile and get started.
+The app shows tables and charts to visualize your financial data, e.g. trucks and garages owned, cash flow over time, loan repayments, and more.
+It aims to visualize your in-game financial progress and help you make informed decisions.

 ## Installation